Skip to main content

 Lightning Awareness

 The power of lightning is immense.
-For every ten feet of ascent through the air, there is a 300-volt potential difference in electricity.
-This amounts to approximately 380,000 volts at the top of the atmosphere.
-According to the National Oceanic and Atmospheric Administration (NOAA), the United States averages 51 lightning strike fatalities annually.
-About 90 percent of people struck by lightning are estimated to survive, but often suffer long-lasting neurological damage.
+According to the National Oceanic and Atmospheric Administration (NOAA), the United States averages 51 annual lightning strike fatalities annually.
+About 90 percent of people struck by lightning are estimated to survive, but they often suffer from long lasting neurological damage.

-When lightning is near, operations should cease if possible and individuals should make every effort to seek shelter indoors or in vehicles.
-If you cannot get to safety, you can lessen the risk of being struck with the following tips:
+Whenever possible, operations should cease, and individuals should make every effort to seek shelter indoors or in vehicles when lightening is near.
+If you absolutely cannot get to safety, you can slightly lessen the threat of being struck with the following tips:

 • Find a low spot that is not subject to flooding